Nurse Anesthetist Employment Opportunities

 Sr. Director of CRNAs/CAAs Cleveland Clinic Anesthesia Institute

 In 1999, Brittany Irwin received her Bachelor of Science in Nursing from Case Western Reserve University.
 In 2004, she received a Master of Science in Nursing also from Case Western Reserve University, and a Certificate in Nurse Anesthesia from Cleveland Clinic.
 Brittany practiced in the Department of General Anesthesia from 2004 to 2006, and then joined the initiative to create a Department of Pediatric Anesthesiology.
 Brittany was named Chief Nurse Anesthetist in the Department of Pediatric Anesthesiology in March of 2007, and she remains very active in the anesthetic care of the pediatric patient.
-Additionally, Brittany is a member of the Advance Practice Nursing Council for the Cleveland Clinic, and serves as pediatric clinical coordinator for the Cleveland Clinic Nurse Anesthesia Program.
+Additionally, Brittany has served on the Advance Practice Nursing Council for the Cleveland Clinic, and previously pediatric clinical coordinator for the Cleveland Clinic Nurse Anesthesia Program.

 Assistant Director of CRNAs/CAAs Cleveland Clinic Anesthesia Institute